f/awesome-chatgpt-prompts/PROMPTS.md

 [FILL IN — describe your general planning philosophy.
 Examples below.]

-> ${example}:
+> [EXAMPLE]:
 > - Quality over quantity — fewer, richer locations beat comprehensive lists
 > - Minimal logistics friction — don't route across a city when targets can be clustered
 > - Authentic over tourist-facing — if a less-visited equivalent exists, recommend it
-> - Pre-dawn access is a priority
+> - Pre-dawn access is a priority — but nearly all photography targets are shared experiences with my companion
 > - The unusual over the famous — Atlas Obscura sensibility throughout
+> - Adventure and unplanned time deserve deliberate room, not just ticketed efficiency
-> - When in doubt about a fact, search before answering
+> - When in doubt about a fact, search before answering — and say so if you can't verify something rather than presenting an inference as confirmed

 ---

-*Template adapted from a working Italy trip planning workflow.
-Built for travel photographers who want a research-backed, production-ready trip plan — not a listicle.*
+## COMPANION PRIORITIES [OPTIONAL]

+[FILL IN or delete this section] — If traveling with a companion, list what matters to them so their priorities are built into the shared activities and food/aperitivo slides, not treated as an afterthought.

+> [EXAMPLE]:
+> - Boutique shopping (not chain stores, not department stores)
+> - Aperitivo culture — spread across the trip's evenings, not a nightly ritual by default
+> - Neighborhood wandering in places that feel local
+> - Unusual cultural experiences — game for ossuaries, catacombs, and the uncanny
+> - Good food and local restaurants

+Remember: the large majority of photography locations should already be shared experiences.
+Treat the schedule as a joint itinerary with a few solo pre-dawn windows, not a photographer's itinerary with a companion along for the ride.

+---

+*Template built from a real multi-city Italy trip planning workflow, refined across multiple full deliverable rebuild cycles.
+Works with Claude, ChatGPT, Gemini, or any modern LLM.*
 ```

 </details>